 Safety Surfacing is an area of many myths; Playsafe is one of the most knowledgeable specialists in the industry with regard to the different types and properties of impact absorbing surfaces.

-Playsafe offers many impact testing options whether for onsite in-situ surface testing or safety surface product testing at our facility.
+We offers many impact testing options whether for onsite surface testing or safety surface product testing at our facility.

 Playground Surface - Fall Height Testing